Sports Illustrated Logo

 Sports Illustrated Logo 1961

-In the 1960s, Andre Laguerre took over the magazine’s management, which hadn’t been profitable in its first 10 years of existence.
+In the 1960s, Andre Laguerre took over management of the magazine, which hadn’t been profitable in its first 10 years.
 He introduced color reports on the week’s events, which doubled circulation.

 The logo of that time was simple and dynamic, and the title was in two levels of black font.
 The lower word was offset to the right relative to the upper one.
 It gave the impression that the emblem was moving.
 At the same time, associations with skiing, golf, football, and swimming arose.
 The approach pointed to: